Overcoming The Holiday Blues

 Letting Your Positive Attitude Be Your Anchor During the Stressful Holiday Season

-Remember, your attitude will determine your situation, but shifting from a negative mindset to a positive one, depends on your willingness to notice the negative thoughts when they come.
-Once you are able to catch the thoughts, before they spiral out of control, you can practice reframing toxic thoughts.
+Remember, your attitude will determine your situation, but shifting from a negative mindset to a positive one depends on your willingness to notice the negative thoughts when they come.
+Once you can catch the thoughts, before they spiral out of control, you can practice reframing toxic thoughts.

 For example, if you feel buried by holiday tasks or family drama, stop, breathe, and fix your thoughts on something for which you are grateful.
 Philippians 4:8 tells us “Finally, brothers and sisters, whatever is true, whatever is noble, whatever is right, whatever is pure, whatever is lovely, whatever is admirable—if anything is excellent or praiseworthy—think about such things” (NIV).
 When you master the skill of positive thinking, circumstances don’t dictate your happiness, you do!
 One of the best ways to overcome the holiday blues is to change what you are thinking about.
 Change your attitude and you will change your life!